Index

 Pupils in families with no recourse to public funds can also be eligible for free school meals.
 Since 1 April 2018, transitional protections have been in place which will continue during the roll out of Universal Credit.
 This has meant that pupils eligible for free school meals on or after 1 April 2018 retain their free school meal eligibility even if their circumstances change.
 Prior to the pandemic, this had been the main driver in the increase in the proportion of pupils eligible for free school meals as pupils continue to become eligible but fewer pupils stop being eligible.
 Any pupil gaining eligibility for free school meals after 1 April 2018 will be protected against losing free school meals until March 2025.
 After March 2025, any existing claimants that no longer meet the eligibility criteria will continue to receive free school meals until the end of their current phase of education (i.e. primary or secondary).

-The percentage of school children eligible for free school meals is given on Fingertips and illustrates that almost one-third of school children in Hull are eligible for free school meals in 2022/23 compared to under one-quarter for England.
+The percentage of school children eligible for free school meals is given on Fingertips and illustrates that over one-third of school children in Hull are eligible for free school meals in 2024/25 compared to just over one-quarter for England.

 Compared with benchmark